 Upper eyelid lift surgery allows Dr. Fante to remove excess skin and fatty tissue that create the appearance of droopy, inflated eyelids.
 While the fat deposits, loose skin, and drooping of the eyelids typically occur due to the natural aging process, this wonderful procedure can reverse the hands of time to restore a youthful, refreshed appearance.
 Also, fat underneath the skin can protrude, which causes abnormal puffiness of the upper eyelid, and this can happen as early as your late 20’s or early 30’s.

 Upper eyelid surgery removes the extra skin and fat in the upper eyelid, and it removes skin and fat through an incision hidden in the upper eyelid crease that becomes practically invisible after the healing process is complete.
-Every patient’s surgery is different due to factors such as age, sex, race, severity of the problems and other factors the medical team at the Fante Eye & Face Centre must consider.
+Every patient’s surgery is different due to factors such as age, sex, race, the severity of the problems, and other factors the medical team at the Fante Eye & Face Centre must consider.

 During upper eyelid surgery, incision lines are made in the natural creases of the upper lids so no scars will be visible.
 Any excess skin that is obstructing vision or contributing to a droopy or tired appearance will be trimmed away, and in some cases, the muscles are re-positioned.
 The remaining skin is lifted and reattached for a more youthful look.
 The goal of upper eyelid surgery is to leave the patient looking refreshed, and most experienced surgeons are able to avoid the unnatural “wide awake” look that comes from overcorrection.